Master of Arts (MA)

 *K-12 Principal Leadership Concentration

 In the United States, 179,000 master's degrees were conferred in education in 2008-2009.National Center for Education Statistics

-The Kendall Teacher Scholars Scholarship Fund application deadline for Summer I, 2017 is April 17.
+The Kendall Teacher Scholars Scholarship application deadline for fall 2017 is Aug 1.
 Scholarship eligibility limited to those teaching in Calhoun County.

 Today's school leaders need a special advanced degree

 The recent economic and political climate has made school administration more challenging than ever.
 Now, more than ever, school administrators need a distinctive advanced degree.

 Western Michigan University's Master of Arts (MA) in educational leadership prepares leaders for roles in educational organizations including K-12 schools, higher education, governmental agencies and professional associations.
 The graduate curriculum is based on a "Performance Driven Leadership" model.

 Specializations in K-12 school principal leadership and K-12 teacher leadership are available at WMU regional locations.
 The K-12 principal leadership concentration is also available entirely online, beginning fall 2016.

 The engaging faculty and staff at WMU's College of Education and Human Development are dedicated to your success, bringing extensive educational leadership experience to the program.